 Camp used to be a place of adventure, where kids learned to water ski, canoe, run from Jason Voorhees, and french kiss.
-Today camp is all these things and more — 74 percent more, according one study on the skyrocketing weekly cost.
+Today, camp is all these things and more — but it’s also expensive.
 If that’s money you’re not spending on your kid this summer, they can still have invaluable experiences thanks to the internet.
-These 5 online camps will teach them way more useful stuff than water skiing at a fraction the cost, while keeping them safe from ax-wielding psychos and their first sexual experiences.
-It’s win-win-win for you (unless they really wanted to go to camp this summer, in which case you’re screwed).
+These online camps will teach your kids way more useful stuff than water skiing at a fraction the cost, while keeping them safe from ax-wielding psychos and their first sexual experiences.
+It’s win-win-win for you (unless they really wanted to go camping this summer, in which case you’re screwed).

 From the folks behind Maker Faire, “The greatest show and tell on Earth,” and some company called Google comes this 6-week virtual summer camp about invention.
 Sessions happen via Google Hangout sessions, with celebrity “counselors” like astronaut Buzz Aldrin and the Aardman animators teaching things like how to make a milk jug rocket and do claymation.
 If you’d rather your kid mingle with other little humans in the process, Maker affiliate locations are in cities across the country.